Welcome to the tuning world for fishing reels!

 Danny Riewoldt-Liehr |

-🎣 How to find the right bearings for your reel – The ultimate guide for anglers
+🎣 How to find the right ball bearings for your reel – The ultimate guide for anglers

 Introduction

-Bearings are the heart of your fishing reel – without them, nothing runs smoothly.
-Anyone who wants to tune or maintain their reel should know which bearings fit, what types there are, and how to easily determine the right size yourself.
+Ball bearings are the heart of your fishing reel – without them, nothing runs smoothly.
+If you want to tune or maintain your reel, you should know which ball bearings fit, what types exist, and how to easily determine the right size yourself.

-Here we show you step by step how to make the perfect choice and get your reel running smoothly like butter again. 🚀
+Here we show you step by step how to make the perfect choice and get your reel running as smooth as butter again. 🚀

-The bearing size is always given in the following format: Inner diameter × Outer diameter × Width
+The ball bearing size is always specified in the following format: Inner diameter × Outer diameter × Width

 Example: